Lucifer Rising (Bobby Beausoleil soundtrack)

-Lucifer Rising is an album composed and recorded by Bobby Beausoleil and his band, The Freedom Orchestra, which consisted of inmates from Deuel Vocational Institution also known as Tracy Prison.
-The album is the soundtrack to the 1972 film Lucifer Rising, a film directed by avant-garde film director and mystic Kenneth Anger.
-The soundtrack album was initially released on vinyl LP in 1980, and has since been reissued six times in both CD and LP formats.
+Lucifer Rising is an album composed and recorded by Bobby Beausoleil and the Freedom Orchestra, a band consisting of inmates from Deuel Vocational Institution also known as Tracy Prison.
+The album is the soundtrack to the 1972 film Lucifer Rising, directed by avant-garde mystic Kenneth Anger.
+The soundtrack album was initially released on vinyl LP in 1980, and has since been reissued multiple times in CD and LP formats.